-Beginning Fall 2017, students interested in the Economics major or minor are required to attend an Economics information session and complete an online Declaration of Major/Minor.
+Students interested in the Economics major or minor are required to attend an Economics information session and complete an online Declaration of Major/Minor.
 The process includes the following steps (click here for printable version of these instructions):

 NOTE: Current UMass students planning to declare Economics must complete at least one calculus course (MATH 127 or 131) and one Economics intro course (ECON 103, ECON 104, or RES-ECON 102) with grades of C- or higher before declaring the major.

 2. Attend an information session.
 Students must attend an information session and complete the online major declaration in order to begin the change of major process.
 These steps ensure that important questions are answered and help students determine if Economics is a good fit for them.

 Spring 2018 Info Sessions (held in Crotty Hall 209):